turkish-nlp-suite/bella-turca-cleaners/README.md

 ## Install

 Change directory to the root drectory then make a `python setup.py install`.
-Install Python versiob/binary up to your taste.
+Choose Python version/binary and environment settings up to your taste.

 ## Cleaning code
 ### Functionality